 Two tents at twilight on the beach

 Situation: All you wanted to do was take some beautiful photos of your last camping holiday to send as personalized postcards via the MyPostcard app for your friends.
-Then the shock: The pictures are too pixelated!
+Then the shock: the pictures are too pixelated!

 Solution: Change the resolution of your images.
 This is even possible if you “only” take photos with your smartphone.
 The resolution should be at least 1024 pixels so that you have nice, clear pictures.
 For example, a value between 1920 × 1080 px is recommended for social media.